-Head-On Collisions in New Jersey
+Head-On Collision Lawyer in New Jersey

 The lawyers of Davis, Saperstein & Salomon, P.C., realize that even though head-on collisions are rare, they can be extremely dangerous.
 In fact, research shows that head-on collisions make up only about 2 percent of all motor vehicle crashes in the U.S., but they account for roughly 10 percent of all deadly crashes.

-By filing a personal injury or wrongful death lawsuit, injured victims or the survivors of those killed in accidents caused by careless drivers can seek compensation to pay for their physical, emotional and financial losses.
+By filing a personal injury or wrongful death lawsuit, injured victims or the survivors of those killed in accidents caused by careless drivers can seek compensation to pay for their physical, emotional, and financial losses.

-Our lawyers can assist you by reviewing the insurance policies involved in your case, investigating your head-on crash by collecting evidence and interviewing witnesses, consulting with experts and timely filing all necessary documents in your case.
+Our lawyers can assist you by reviewing the insurance policies involved in your case, investigating your head-on crash by collecting evidence and interviewing witnesses, consulting with experts, and timely filing all necessary documents in your case.

 We can seek a negotiation or take your case to trial.

-To learn more about your legal rights and the options available in your case, and the services we can provide to you, call Davis, Saperstein & Salomon, P.C., today at 1-800-LAW-2000 or submit our online form.
+To learn more about your legal rights and what are the options available in your case, and the services we can provide to you, call Davis, Saperstein & Salomon, P.C., today at 1-800-LAW-2000 or submit our online form.
 Free and confidential consultations are readily available.

 When Do Head-On Accidents Occur?